-Google has officially confirmed they have begun rolling out the intrusive interstitials mobile penalty yesterday.
+Google has officially confirmed they have begun rolling out the intrusive interstitial mobile penalty yesterday.
 Google warned us that this was coming almost a six months ago, and it did start rolling out on January 10, 2017, as Google promised.

 Google’s John Mueller and Gary Illyes confirmed the penalty began rolling out yesterday.